A New Century

 The number of Mormon missionaries remained fairly consistent throughout the early twentieth century, and the calls to missionary service remained irregular.
 Not every Mormon was expected to serve a full-time mission, though all were expected to share the Gospel with friends and families in their daily lives and serve in volunteer capacities with their local Mormon congregations.
 Instead, men or women would be issued calls to go to a certain place for up to three years.
 Prior to World War II, it was not uncommon for Mormon missionaries to be married.

 Today, missionaries continue to serve by preaching the gospel, but they also offer service in the communities where they serve.
-The catasrophic earthquake and tsunami in Japan in March 2011 caused such extensive damage that it will take years to repair everything.
-Mormon news shows that missionaries are even helping in this clean-up effort.
+The catastrophic earthquake and tsunami in Japan in March 2011 caused such extensive damage that it will take years to repair everything.
+Mormon news shows that missionaries have helped in this clean-up effort.
+The Church continues to encourage its members to support humanitarian endeavors as part of its goal to bring people to an understanding of God’s love for them.

 On to Every Mormon a Missionary